tsedio/tsed/docs/docs/cache.md

 ## Disable cache for test

 It can sometimes be useful during unit tests to disable the cache.
-You do this by setting the `cache` option to `false`:
+You can do this by setting the `cache` option to `false`:

 ```typescript
 describe("MyCtrl", () => {